Most problems don’t start as legal issues. They start as misunderstandings, misaligned expectations, or conversations that never happen.

 -

-At levelheaded, we believe escalation is a design failure, not a human one.
+At levelheaded, we believe escalation is usually a design failure, not a human one.
+When systems only offer punishment or delay, they shape outcomes accordingly.